arthurmco/familyline-testbed/CONTRIBUTING.md

 We don't have a code of conduct, because I think everybody can be a nice person.
-In doubt, think the developers and contributors of this software are 2m (approx 6'7" for the imperial system people) black belt fighters with a Theo de Raadt-like patience and rumor.
+In doubt, think the developers and contributors of this software are 2m (approx 6'7" for the imperial system people) black belt fighters with a Theo de Raadt-like patience and humor.

 But, honestly, I want you to feel confortable here.
 If you're not, send-me an email.
 The address is on my github profile